-Brett Josef Grubisic Reviews: Chicken by Lynn Crosbie and French Exit by Patrick DeWitt for Issue 47/3
+Brett Josef Grubisic Reviews New Novels by Lynn Crosbie and Patrick DeWitt for EVENT 47/3

 Brett Josef Grubisic Reviews: